 June 16, 2026, 10:30am – 11:30am

-Session 1 will feature two legal experts — Annette Duke from Mass Law Reform Institute, and Susan Hegel from Cambridge and Somerville Legal Services, as well as a tenant group who has already negotiated a successful MOU.
-Annette, Susan and tenant leaders will explain what an MOU usually covers, your rights to negotiate, what recourse you have if a housing authority refuses to negotiate, and highlights from a sample MOU.
+Session 1 took place on June 16 and featured two legal experts — Annette Duke from Mass Law Reform Institute, and Susan Hegel from Cambridge and Somerville Legal Services, as well as Rey Santana, President of the Mystic Tenants Association.
+Annette, Susan and Rey explained what an MOU usually covers, your rights to negotiate, what recourse you have if a housing authority refuses to negotiate, and highlights from a sample MOU.

 Session 2: Negotiation Skills with Todd Fry